 How Do You Use the Insert Command in a Snowflake?

 Before diving deep into the specifics of Snowflake INSERT INTO command, it's helpful to grasp the basic concept of Snowflake tables.
-Picture Snowflake tables as shelves within your data warehouse, each one neatly organizing your information into rows and columns.
-Each row in a table represents a distinct record, while each column denotes an attribute or property of that record.
-In Snowflake, tables are defined at the schema level, serving as crucial components for data storage and management.
-You can create a Snowflake table using the CREATE TABLE statement, wherein you specify a table name or identifier, column names, and their respective data types.
+Snowflake tables are organized into rows (representing records) and columns (representing attributes or properties of a record).
+Tables are defined at the schema level and used for data storage.
+To create a table, use the Snowflake CREATE TABLE statement specifying the table name, column names, and data types.

 Once a table is created, you can start loading data into it using Snowflake INSERT INTO command.
 The core purpose of Snowflake INSERT INTO command is to populate table rows with data.
 It allows you to take data from various sources and efficiently insert it into Snowflake tables.